cscheid/cscheid.net/writing/scifi_notes.md

 Star Fraction was *very slow going*, maybe slower than Foucault's Pendulum.
 They definitely belong in the same shelf, together with Infinite Jest, even if MacLeod doesn't ramble as much as DFW (sadly, the way I see it.
-But it does make for a tighter book).
+But it makes for a tighter book).

 (Update: I've now read the Stone Canal and am halfway through the Cassini Division.
 They're all great, and they move the series closer